HW-TSC's Submission to the CCMT 2024 Machine Translation Tasks: NMT System

 \subsection{Bidirectional Training}

 Many studies have shown that pre-training can transfer the knowledge and data distribution, hence improving the generalization.
-Bidirectional training (BiT) \cite{bib10} happens to be a simple and effective pre-training method for NMT.
+Bidirectional training (BiT) \cite{bib10} happens to be a simple and effective pre-training method to improve the translation quality of NMT models.
 Bidirectional training is divided into two stages, the early stage bidirectionally updates model parameters, and then tune the model normally.
 To achieve bidirectional updating, we only need to reconstruct the training samples from "src$\rightarrow$tgt" to "src+tgt$\rightarrow$tgt+src" without any complicated model modifications.
 Notably, BiT does not increase any parameters or training steps, requiring the parallel data merely.